-In accordance with directives from the Kentucky Department of Education (KDE) and Kentucky law, the District's funds 2023 budgets were prepared to account for most transactions on a cash receipt/cash disbursement/encumbrance basis.
+In accordance with directives from the Kentucky Department of Education (KDE) and Kentucky law, the District's funds 2024 budgets were prepared to account for most transactions on a cash receipt/cash disbursement/encumbrance basis.
 KDE requires a budget in which any remaining unassigned fund balance is shown as a contingency expense.
 Over the course of the year, the District revises the annual operating budget as circumstances dictate or as required by KDE.
 The major changes from the original General Fund budget to the final budget resulted from changes in SEEK funding estimates, federal funding estimates and budgeted transfers.

-The Budgetary Comparison Schedule for the General Fund contained in the Required Supplemental Information, includes \$10,699,921 of state payments on-behalf of District employees for retirement and health benefits and state provided technology in the General Fund budget, an increase of \$2,135,752 from 2022.
+The Budgetary Comparison Schedule for the General Fund contained in the Required Supplemental Information, includes \$9,124,418 of state payments on-behalf of District employees for retirement and health benefits and state provided technology in the General Fund budget, a decrease of \$1,575,503 from 2023.
 These payments are reflected as state program revenues and in each type of expenditure in relation to wages paid, with the major portion contained in instructional expenditures.

-Local revenues are budgeted conservatively.
-The unfavorable variances in State Programs Revenue and Business Expenditures are related to on-behalf payments for technology.
-Other variances result from the cost of normal operations differing from estimates.
+Variances result from the cost of normal operations differing from estimates.
 Contingency funds will always reflect a favorable variance as it is not an expenditure category.